4 Minute Read

 When to consider soundproofing instead?

-If your main issue is keeping noise out (or in)—like blocking traffic sounds, noisy neighbours, or preventing music from leaking—then you’ll need soundproofing solutions such as soundproofing panels and other soundproofing products.
+If your main issue is keeping noise out (or in)—like blocking traffic sounds, noisy neighbours, or preventing music from leaking—then you’ll need soundproofing solutions such as sound insulation and other soundproofing products.
 These may include:

 - Adding mass to walls and ceilings.